 Practical supports: housing and shelters, Ontario Works, Ontario Disability Support Program, Essential Health and Social Supports, energy assistance programs, bus tickets, baby cupboard, advocacy, etc.

-During the hours below, our counsellors will be available for crisis calls, crisis walk-ins (if you feel you are in crisis you can come to the centre in person and meet with one of our counsellors), scheduling appointments, and general inquiries:
+During the hours below, our counsellors will be available by telephone for crisis calls, scheduling appointments, and general inquiries:

 Monday: 8:30 a.m. to 11:30 a.m.